yangelis/example_DA_study/README.md

 n_turns = 200
 ```

-Give the study you're doing the name of your choice by editing the following line:
+you can give the study you're doing the name of your choice by editing the following line:

 ```python
 study_name = "example_HL_tunescan"